Martiusweb/asynctest/doc/tutorial.mocking.rst

 .. note::

-   In practice, :meth:`unittest.TestCase.assertLogs()` allows to assert that certain messages have been logged and makes more sense than manually patching :mod:`logging`.
+   In practice, we should have used :meth:`unittest.TestCase.assertLogs()`.
+It asserts that a given message have been logged and makes more sense than manually patching :mod:`logging`.

 There are variants of :func:`~asynctest.patch`: